Griffith Hughes: Biography

 Hughes was born in 1707, the son of Edward and Bridget Hughes of Tywyn, Merioneth, Wales, and christened on 29 April.
-Hughes attended St John's College, Oxford, England, from May 1729 (although he does not appear to have taken a degree at this time) and he was ordained in London, England in 1732, and turned to the church for orders.
-He led Welsh congregations in Radnor and Evansburg, Pennsylvania, from 1733 to 1736, from which he travelled extensively each week to share the gospel primarily in Welsh.
-In 1736, Hughes left Pennsylvania for Barbados where he was assigned to St. Lucy's Parish as rector.
-From this location, he returned to London and published his findings, first an article in Philosophical Transactions of the Royal Society in 1743/4, and while there attended a winter meeting of the Society for the Propagation of the Gospel.
-He was next seen in London five years later which coincides with his selection as a Fellow of the Royal Society.
-Later that same year he was conferred BA and MA from Oxford.
-While listed as rector of St. Lucy's, Barbados, until 1750, it is unclear how much time he spent there given his return to London in 1743.
+Hughes attended St John's College, Oxford from May 1729 (although he does not appear to have taken a degree at this time), and he was ordained in London, England in 1732, and turned to the church for orders.
+He led Welsh congregations in Radnor and Evansburg, Pennsylvania, from 1733 to 1736, from which he traveled extensively each week to share the gospel primarily in Welsh.
+1736 Hughes left Pennsylvania for Barbados, where he was assigned to St. Lucy's Parish as rector.
+From this location, he returned to London.
+He published his findings first in an article in Philosophical Transactions of the Royal Society in 1743/4.
+While there, he attended a winter meeting of the Society for the Propagation of the Gospel.
+He was next seen in London five years later, which coincides with his selection as a Fellow of the Royal Society.
+Later that same year, he was conferred BA and MA from Oxford.
+While listed as rector of St. Lucy's, Barbados, until 1750, it is unclear how much time he spent there, given his return to London in 1743.
 The Royal Society documents indicate that he resided in London in 1748, possibly in connection with his work at Oxford.
-The termination of his St. Lucy's rectorship coincides with the publication of his book, a work clearly supported by other artisans then in the King's service.
-The Royal Society indicates his presence for a ten-year period following his 1748 selection.
+The termination of St. Lucy's rectorship coincides with the publication of his book, a work supported by other artisans then in the King's service.
+The Royal Society indicates his presence for ten years following his 1748 selection.
 There are no known records of him marrying, and his land claims in Pennsylvania were abandoned while he was in Barbados.
 The whereabouts of Hughes from 1758 onward are unknown.

 Pennsylvania mission

 The Society for the Propagation of the Gospel in Foreign Parts (SPG) supported his efforts to join the Anglican mission in colonial Pennsylvania with two Welsh congregations, St. David's in Radnor and St. James Perkiomen in Evansburg.
-He was appointed by the SPG in October 1732 at an annual salary of £60, and arrived in Pennsylvania early that winter.
-By March 1734, he claimed in a report to the SPG to have travelled over 1100 mi in the Pennsylvania backcountry to serve various congregations, including one in the newly organised Lancaster County.
+He was appointed by the SPG in October 1732 at an annual salary of £60 and arrived in Pennsylvania early that winter.
+By March 1734, he claimed in a report to the SPG to have traveled over 1100 mi in the Pennsylvania backcountry to serve various congregations, including one in the newly organized Lancaster County.
 In September 1735 he reported that he broke his "knee pan" while travelling.